CXwudi/vocadb-video-downloader/README.md

 1. ✅ [common-vocaloid-java](https://github.com/CXwudi/common-vocaloid-java) (implemented in another repo)
    1. ✅ common-entity (define entites obj for stroing information)
-   2. ✅ common-util (some util classes and functions that reduce spolit code)
+2. ✅ project-vd-common-util (some util classes and function that reduce spolier codes)
-2. ✅ project-vd-common-util (some util classes and function that are only used by this project)
+3. 🔄 vocadb-pv-task-producer (read VocaDB favourite list and produce/update the pv task and pv information in json)
-3. ✅ vocadb-pv-task-producer (read VocaDB favourite list and produce/update the pv task and pv information in json)
+   1. currently I am reworking on this one to simplify the usage
 4. ✅ [youtubedl-java](https://github.com/CXwudi/youtubedl-java) (forked from <https://github.com/sapher/youtubedl-java>, but need to modify it to suit our need)
-5. 🔄 vocadb-pv-downloader (fetch the video, thumbnail and tags of PVs base on pv task and pv information in json)
+5. ❌ vocadb-pv-downloader (fetch the video, thumbnail and tags of PVs base on pv task and pv information in json)
 6. ❌ vocadb-pv-postprocessor (extract audio and add tags and thumbnails to audio files)

 ## Appreciation